May 4, 2026

 Abhishek Gupta, Principal, Kasian Architecture Interior Design and Planning Ltd

-Shelly Fleck, Chief Clinical Planning Officer, VGH and LGH Major Capital Redevelopments; Operations Director, Vancouver Acute Perioperative Program, Vancouver Coastal Health
+Shelly Fleck, Chief Clinical Planning Officer, Vancouver General Hospital and Lions Gate Hospital Major Capital Redevelopments; Operations Director, Vancouver Acute Perioperative Program, Vancouver Coastal Health

 8:00 – 8:50 AM | Networking Breakfast